 Mansfield real estate is some of the most expensive in Texas, although Mansfield house values don't compare to the most expensive real estate in the U.S.

-Mansfield is a decidedly white-collar city, with fully 86.18% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Mansfield is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Mansfield who work in management occupations (15.62%), office and administrative support (15.08%), and sales jobs (10.82%).
+Mansfield is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Mansfield is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Mansfield who work in management occupations (16.44%), office and administrative support (12.21%), and sales jobs (10.94%).

 Also of interest is that Mansfield has more people living here who work in computers and math than 95% of the places in the US.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.03% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Mansfield is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Mansfield’s overall crime rate is lower than average for the country.

 One downside of living in Mansfield, however, is that residents on average have to contend with a long commute, spending on average 31.02 minutes every day commuting to work.

 The city of Mansfield is a decent size, but despite this, it doesn't have a viable public transit system that people can use to get to work.